Abdullah I of Jordan: Assassination

-On 20 July 1951, King Abdullah of Jordan was assassinated while visiting Al-Aqsa Mosque in Jerusalem by Mustafa Shukri Ashu, a Palestinian tailor's apprentice associated with a group seeking an independent Palestinian state.
+On 20 July 1951, King Abdullah of Jordan was assassinated while visiting Al-Aqsa Mosque in Jerusalem by Mustafa Shukri Ashu, a Palestinian tailor's apprentice associated with a Palestinian nationalist group seeking an independent Palestinian state.
 Abdullah, who was accompanied by his grandson Prince Hussein, was shot during Friday prayers, with three bullets hitting his head and chest.
 Prince Hussein survived when a medal he wore deflected a bullet.

-The assassination was attributed to a secret group linked to the Muslim Brotherhood, with political ties to the former Grand Mufti of Jerusalem.
+The assassination was attributed to a secret group linked to the Muslim Brotherhood with political ties to Amin al-Husseini, the former Grand Mufti of Jerusalem.
 The assassin was shot dead by Abdullah's guards, and several individuals, including Colonel Abdullah at-Tell and members of the Husseini family, were later implicated in the plot.
-Abdullah's death led to his son Talal taking over, before his son Hussein later succeeded him.
-The assassination is thought to have influenced Hussein's decision not to pursue peace talks with Israel after the Six-Day War.
+Abdullah's reign was followed by the reign of his son Talal (r.1951-1952), and thereafter by that of Talal's son Hussein (r.1952-1999).
+Abdullah's assassination is thought to have influenced Hussein's decision not to pursue peace talks with Israel after the Six-Day War.
+However, King Hussein remained interested in a Jordanian-Palestinian federation throughout his reign - proposing a federation of Jordan, the West Bank, and East Jerusalem in 1972; and reaching a secret agreement with Israel on the matter in 1987.
+Despite the interest of Israeli leadership (notably including Shimon Peres), Palestinian unification with Jordan was opposed by Palestinian nationalist factions including the PLO, and the 1987 agreement failed to materialise largely due to the start of the First Intifada later that year.